lbeckman314/demonic-server/README.md

 ## Client to Server

-mode: Keyword to inform server of expected behavior.
+- mode: Keyword to inform server of expected behavior.
 Possible options are 'shell' and 'code'.
-lang: If mode is set to 'code', language specifies the respective programming language.
+- lang: If mode is set to 'code', language specifies the respective programming language.
-content: The commands or code sent by the user to be evaulted by the server.
+- data: The commands or code sent by the user to be evaulted by the server.

 ## Server to Client

-exit: Exit status of spawned process.
+- exit: Exit status of spawned process.
-control: Keyword to inform client that spawned process will handle output of characters (e.g. vim).
+- control: Keyword to inform client that spawned process will handle output of characters (e.g. vim).
 Disables writing client-side as well as buffering server-side.
-out: STDOUT of the spawned process.
+- out: STDOUT of the spawned process.
-err: STDERR of the spawned process.
+- err: STDERR of the spawned process.